dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 The roofing material used is mill finish Snap-Lock Galvalume steel, which is perfect for rainwater harvesting.
 Unpainted or Mill Finish avoids the use of paint.

+## What to Order

+Plumb Rake
+Square Eave

 ## Read the Manufacturer Instructions

 This chapter covers generally what you should expect when installing snap-lock roofing.
 However, there are several manufactures of this type of roofing in the US, and the instructions will vary slightly depending on who you use.
 Consult with the manufacturer or supplier to get the proper instructions for your installation.